 Poker is a game of skill and luck that has an undeniably significant social aspect to it.
 The popular game is played by both professionals and amateurs, of course.
-Even if you’re not a professional, you may take the game seriously, investing time and resources to improve your game by enrolling in poker training courses, for example, while your friends may just play for fun and not necessarily fully grasp some of the game’s finer concepts.
+Even if you’re not a professional, you may take the game seriously, investing time and resources to improve your game by signing up to poker training sites, for example, while your friends may just play for fun and not necessarily fully grasp some of the game’s finer concepts.

 I consider myself a serious recreational player.
 I mostly get my poker action in home games, with friends.
 If you’ve played poker with friends for a while, you obviously have a feel for who among them are stronger players and who among them are weaker players.
 While you may be friends away from the table, when you’re at the felt, there’s no room whatsoever for soft play.
 You’ve got to play to win!
 Letting your friend take a hand down, or get away with losing less because you want to “be nice” and not extract full value from them is doing them (and of course yourself!) a disservice.
 There are right and wrong ways to help your buddies play better poker, but letting them win is not one of them.
 It goes way beyond poor etiquette.